gregology/gregology.github.io/_posts/2018-09-03-raspberry-pi-time-machine.md

 and append

-`@reboot sleep 30 && mount /media/tm && sleep 10 && service avahi-daemon start && service netatalk start`
+`@reboot sleep 30 && mount /media/tm && sleep 30 && umount /media/tm && sleep 30 && mount /media/tm && sleep 30 && service avahi-daemon start && service netatalk start`

-*Note: this will delay mounting the for 30 seconds giving the USB hard drive time to spin up.
-It will then start the avahi-daemon & netatalk services.
-That way the services won't start until the USB hard drive has been mounted.*
+*Note: this mount / unmount / mount flow is required as HFS+ partitions may become read only if unmounted incorrectly.
+The 30 second sleeps give the USB hard drive time to spin up and become mounted before the avahi-daemon & netatalk services start*

 ## Connect to Time Machine